asrajavel/Interview-Prep/README.md

 - **Make it Stick** - To learn how to remember things.
 - **How to Win Friends and Influence People** - After all, you have to talk to people in the interview.

 Most ideas below are from these books.
+The term study is used for 'reading books', 'solving questions', 'writing notes', 'making Anki cards' etc.

 ### Consistent hours everyday
 - No extra hours on weekends: